flipio/GraphBuilder/README.md

         TreeModel: TreeModel,               // optional: it instantiate tree graph
         model: model,                       // optional: it instantiate DAG graph
-        editMode: true                      // optional: enable edit mode; Default: false }
+        editMode: true                      // optional: enable edit mode; Default: false
+        treeGraph: true                     // optional: Sets flag if you want to create new tree graph }

+    *** NOTE:
+        treeGraph: boolean
+        - set this flag if you are creating empty treeGraph and you are ensuring that every node that you create via API has 'parent' property on model set ( if node has parent ) and 'childrenList' property which is array and it's required ( it represents list of node id's who are direct descendants of that node ) 'parent' : string - represents id of parent 'childrenList': [{string}]

 ### TreeModel structure